 Fernandina’s Isle of Eight Flags Shrimp Festival is Amelia Island’s top event weekend of the year.
 The Festival attracts more visitors to this barrier island at the Florida-Georgia border than any other time.
-Always held during the first weekend in May, the 56th Annual Shrimp Festival will be held May 3-5, 2019.
+Always held during the first weekend in May, the 57th Annual Shrimp Festival will be held May 1-3, 2020.

 There’s a festive atmosphere as reliable as the tides during this massive event.
-Well over 100,000 come to this outdoor Festival held in Fernandina’s historic district, a tradition enjoyed by generations.
+Well over 100,000 come to this outdoor Festival held in Fernandina’s downtown historic district, a tradition enjoyed by generations.

 Shrimp Festival Hours

-- Friday, May 3, 2019 — 6 pm to 10 pm — (Food vendors and KIDS FUN ZONE opening early at 5 pm).
+- Friday — 6 pm to 10 pm — (Food vendors and KIDS FUN ZONE opening early at 5 pm).
 Festival’s opening ceremony is 6 pm.
 “Miss Shrimp Festival Pageant” at 6:30 pm.
 Pirates invade Fernandina Harbor at 9 pm, followed by FIREWORKS at 9:15 pm.
 Live musical entertainment on riverfront stage.

 There’s no admission fee to enter and roam the Shrimp Festival grounds and to enjoy the free concerts at the riverfront stage.
 There are fees for rides and activities in KIDS FUN ZONE.

 Parade Highlight, The Pirates

-Fernandina’s pirates sail along the parade route aboard their ship with intermittent firing of the ship’s cannon.
+Fernandina’s pirates sail along the parade route aboard their ship with intermittent firing of the cannon.
 This is a big parade that lasts 1.5 to 2 hours, with the pirate ship appearing at end.

 Known as one of the top fine art shows in the southeast, art lovers come to browse the works.
 According to the Amelia Island Art Association, the Shrimp Festival’s fully juried arts and crafts exhibit “has been consistently recognized as one of the best art events in North America by Sunshine Artist Magazine.
 For those attending for the art show only, usually first thing Sunday morning is the least crowded time for browsing the fine arts booths.